wngaw/wngaw.github.io/testimonials.md

 Walter's easy-going personality made him a great partner and I'm happy to have had the opportunity to work with him."
 **- Patrick Culhane, Regional Operations Manager of Restaurant Acquisition & Special Projects, Uber**<br><br>

+>> "I have always been impressed by Walter’s desire to learn more and more.
+A self taught hard working team member.
+What more could one ask."
+**- Pranay Gupta, Head of Mass Customised Solutions, Schroders**<br><br>

 >> "Walter Ngaw interned at Fullerton Fund Management Company in 2016-1H2017.
 As Co-Head of Multi-Asset, I supervised and worked closely with Walter.
 He was involved in market research and helped to set up and refine our suite of market indicators and models.
 He was highly motivated, enthusiastic, knowledgeable, systematic and displayed very sound understanding of what he needed to do.
 Moreover, he was always prompt in meeting deadlines - in fact, he was often delivering ahead of them.
 I strongly commend Walter for his dedication, and recommend him highly."
 **- Gerard Teo, Co-Head of Multi-Asset Strategies, Fullerton Fund Management**<br><br>